yoshihikosuzuki/CentromereAssembly/README.md

 ## Requirements

 Python must be version 3.
 You need to install modified DAMASKER and BITS submodules specified.
-BITS needs [pbcore](https://github.com/yoshihikosuzuki/pbcore) modified for python3.